-Candidates admitted to all graduate programs are required to take a comprehensive exam at the end of their program of study, or they may complete a Research Project in Education only with faculty advisement.
-Comprehensive examination questions will be based on core courses taken by candidates in each of the graduate programs.
+Candidates admitted to all graduate programs are required to complete a capstone experience at the end of their program of study.
+They may complete the edTPA (mandatory for first time takers only), or complete a Research Project in Education (only with faculty advisement), or pass a Comprehensive Examination.
+Questions on the Comprehensive Examination will be based on core courses taken by candidates in each of the graduate programs.

-Graduate research is carried out during the course AE/CE/ECSE/SED 699 Research Project.
+Graduate research is carried out during the course SED 699 Research Project.
 This is not a required course.
 Based on personal career goals and with faculty advisement, certain teacher candidates will complete a thesis in partial fulfillment of degree requirements, in lieu of the Comprehensive Exam.
 The thesis is prepared under the direction of the major department and should demonstrate capacity for independent research and scholarly writing.
 The thesis must receive the approval of the Department Graduate Committee and must comply with Human Subjects Research Review Committee guidelines, if applicable.
 A candidate for the oral presentation and defense of thesis must:

-- 1. be an admitted degree candidate; - 2. be finished with all major area course requirements by the end of the semester in which the Re-

-- search Project course is taken; - 3. be able to provide the examining committee with copies of the completed thesis a minimum of two weeks prior to the oral presentation; - 4. have a graduate grade point average of 3.00 or higher.
+- 1. be an admitted degree candidate; - 2. be finished with all major area course requirements by the end of the semester in which the Research Project course is taken; - 3. be able to provide the examining committee with copies of the completed thesis a minimum of two weeks prior to the oral presentation; - 4. have a graduate grade point average of 3.00 or higher.